solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 {{% notice note %}}
 The full Envoy validation is a beta feature.
 {{% /notice %}}
+{{% notice warning %}}
+Enabling full Envoy validation is a resource-intensive operation that can have a negative performance impact on your environment, especially if the environment has a lot of resources.
+{{% /notice %}}

 1. Follow the [Hello World guide]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}) to set up the hello world app and expose it with a VirtualService.
 2. Edit the Settings to enable strict resource validation without the full Envoy validation.
 Make sure to also set `disableTransformationValidation: true` to disable the transformation validation.
 To persist this setting between Gloo Gateway upgrades, add this setting to your Helm values file instead.